Chicken Fried: History

 In 2008, the Zac Brown Band re-recorded "Chicken Fried" for their fourth album, The Foundation, which Keith Stegall produced.
-This re-recording was then released in mid-2008 as the band's first single, reaching Number One on the country charts in late 2008.
+This re-recording was then released in mid-2008 as the band's first single, reaching number one on the country charts in late 2008.

 In 2009, Alan Jackson revealed that he was planning to record the song shortly before the Zac Brown Band version was released, but declined because he felt that he had too many other songs that mentioned food.

 On some radio stations, the lyric "Turn the radio up" was changed to say the station name or branding instead.
 Examples includes KNCI in Sacramento, where the lyric was changed to "KNCI up", and stations branded as The Bull, where the lyric was changed to "Turn The Bull on up".

 Commercial performance

 The Lost Trailers' version of the song reached as high as #52 on the Hot Country Songs chart in 2006 before being withdrawn as a single.
 The Zac Brown Band's version made its debut at #59 on the same chart for the week of June 28, 2008, peaking at #1 on the chart week of December 6.
-This song also made the Zac Brown Band the first country music group to reach Number One with a debut single since Heartland's 2006 Number One hit "I Loved Her First".
+This song also made the Zac Brown Band the first country music group to reach number one with a debut single since Heartland's 2006 number one hit "I Loved Her First".
 The song reached 4 million in sales in the United States by October 2013.
 As of July 2017, the song has sold 4,913,000 copies in the United States.

-An Applebee’s TV advertisement featuring this song was aired in CNN while covering Russia’s military deployment across the border of Ukraine the night of February 24, causing controversy.
+An Applebee's TV advertisement featuring the song was aired on CNN while covering Russia’s military deployment across the border of Ukraine the night of February 24, 2022, causing controversy.
 Applebee's eventually pulled its advertising from CNN in response to the incident.